Cohen & Steers Total Return Realty Fund, Inc. to Issue Monthly Dividend of $0.08 (NYSE:RFI)

 Institutional Inflows and Outflows

-Hedge funds and other institutional investors have recently bought and sold shares of the business.
-Morgan Stanley grew its holdings in shares of Cohen & Steers Total Return Realty Fund by 2.8% during the fourth quarter.
-Morgan Stanley now owns 1,352,657 shares of the real estate investment trust’s stock worth $16,543,000 after purchasing an additional 36,350 shares during the last quarter.
-Wells Fargo & Company MN boosted its holdings in Cohen & Steers Total Return Realty Fund by 1.9% in the fourth quarter.
-Wells Fargo & Company MN now owns 559,276 shares of the real estate investment trust’s stock valued at $6,840,000 after acquiring an additional 10,442 shares during the last quarter.
-LPL Financial LLC boosted its holdings in Cohen & Steers Total Return Realty Fund by 4.6% in the second quarter.
-LPL Financial LLC now owns 297,666 shares of the real estate investment trust’s stock valued at $3,944,000 after acquiring an additional 13,058 shares during the last quarter.
-Royal Bank of Canada boosted its holdings in Cohen & Steers Total Return Realty Fund by 1.9% in the first quarter.
-Royal Bank of Canada now owns 182,024 shares of the real estate investment trust’s stock valued at $2,816,000 after acquiring an additional 3,348 shares during the last quarter.
-Finally, UBS Group AG boosted its holdings in Cohen & Steers Total Return Realty Fund by 5.3% in the first quarter.
-UBS Group AG now owns 152,816 shares of the real estate investment trust’s stock valued at $1,852,000 after acquiring an additional 7,691 shares during the last quarter.
-Institutional investors own 20.63% of the company’s stock.
+Hedge funds have recently bought and sold shares of the stock.
+Captrust Financial Advisors bought a new position in shares of Cohen & Steers Total Return Realty Fund during the 2nd quarter worth approximately $35,000.
+NewEdge Advisors LLC lifted its holdings in Cohen & Steers Total Return Realty Fund by 36.4% during the 1st quarter.
+NewEdge Advisors LLC now owns 10,000 shares of the real estate investment trust’s stock worth $117,000 after purchasing an additional 2,670 shares during the last quarter.
+Money Concepts Capital Corp acquired a new stake in Cohen & Steers Total Return Realty Fund during the 4th quarter worth approximately $128,000.
+Private Advisor Group LLC acquired a new stake in Cohen & Steers Total Return Realty Fund during the 1st quarter worth approximately $168,000.
+Finally, HighTower Advisors LLC acquired a new position in Cohen & Steers Total Return Realty Fund in the 1st quarter valued at $190,000.
+20.63% of the stock is currently owned by institutional investors.

 Cohen & Steers Total Return Realty Fund Company Profile